darbinreyes/subparprogrammer/web/udemy_web_bootcamp/MDN_canvas_tutorial.md

 Suddenly my canvas CSS started working.
 Maybe it was a caching problem?

+**Next time use element inspector to debug this, look at the CSS."

 ## 1. Basic usage
 ## 2. Drawing shapes
 ## 3. Applying styles and colors